-With spring launch day looming for most of us, I am plunging once again into polishing and waxing fiberglass boat hulls.
-This post covers almost everything you need to know about cleaning, polishing, and waxing your boat.
+Spring will be here sooner than we think, so I am plunging once again into polishing and waxing fiberglass boat hulls.
+This post covers almost everything you need to know about cleaning, polishing, and waxing gelcoat.
 It includes links to our online “how-to” resources and links to our tests of various classes of products mentioned.
 The main purpose of the article is to provide an overview of the many archive articles we have in our library on this topic, so that you can choose which reports best apply to your situation and then dig in as deep as you like.
+A separate blog post “Extend the LPU Life with a Few Basic Steps,” addresses ways to protect hulls that have been painted.

-Most of these articles can be found by using the advanced search function at Practical Sailor or by using Google search and entering “Practical Sailor WAX” or the “Practical Sailor GELCOAT” or “Practical Sailor POLISH.”
+Most of these articles can be found by using the search bar at Practical Sailor or by using Google search and entering “Practical Sailor WAX” or the “Practical Sailor GELCOAT” or “Practical Sailor POLISH.”
 If you’re serious about protecting your investment and prefer to have all our research in one, easy-to-access eBook, then check out Marine Cleaners: The Complete Series.

 There are several ways to attack the buff-and-wax ritual, and I would not say there is one right way for everyone.
 However, some approaches do get better results than others.
 I would categorize the types of wax jobs like this: